Shaken or Knocked over Lava Lamp

 Filtering

-Attach the filter to the bottle and put the tip of the filter inside the opening of the lava lamp.
-Squeeze it until all is ran through the filter.
-You may have to pause for a while if too many bubbles form.
-The key is to get reclaim of as much fluid as possible.
-You will likely lose a little fluid in the process which can usually be topped up with distilled water.
+To begin filtering, attach the filter to the bottle and put the tip of the filter inside the opening of the lava lamp.
+Squeeze the filter until all the fluid has passed through it.
+If too many bubbles form, pause for a while.
+The goal is to reclaim as much fluid as possible.
+You may lose some fluid in the process, but it can usually be topped up with distilled water.

 Pretend this woman’s head is a lava lamp and you will get the idea.

 There are other methods that work better for larger filtering jobs.
-For example a primer bulb can be used in place of a bottle where you can pump the bulb to move the fluid.
+For example, a primer bulb can be used in place of a bottle, and you can pump the bulb to move the fluid.
+Just make sure to put it inline before the filter.
+This is what I’d recommend if you are going to filter things such as a grande or have several lamps to filter.

 Post-filtering